nguyenquy0710/nqdev-py-flask-starter/README.md

 - 📁 Predefined project structure
 - ♻️ Common utilities (logging, configs, error handling, etc.)
+- ⚙️ Easy to extend and maintain
 - 🧪 Ready for development and extension
 - 🐳 Optional Docker support (add if needed)
 - 📦 Easy to scale and maintain
+- 📄 Includes [CHANGELOG.md](./CHANGELOG.md) to track project updates

 ---